About The Center

 In the case of the North Carolina Civil War & Reconstruction History Center, much of that planning has already been done.
 In 2007, the Museum of the Cape Fear Historical Complex Foundation received a planning grant from the North Carolina General Assembly.
 Foundation leaders immediately commissioned the Ohio-based museum consulting firm, Germann and Associates, to perform a benchmarking and assessment study.
 Because of the existing museum’s location on one of North Carolina’s most important Civil War sites and its ownership of the Reconstruction-era E. A. Poe House, Germann and Associates recommended that the new museum focus on the Civil War and Reconstruction in North Carolina.
 The Winston-Salem-based consulting firm The Winslow Group was commissioned to conduct a conceptual feasibility study, measure support for the more ambitious mission, and gauge interest beyond Fayetteville.

-Over the next three years, The Winslow Group was joined by The Planning Edge (strategic plan, operating plan), Eisterhold and Associates (interpretive and digital master plans), and Vines Architecture (site and building master plans).
+Over the next three years, The Winslow Group was joined by The Planning Edge (strategic plan, operating plan), Eisterhold Associates, Inc. (interpretive and digital master plans), and Vines Architecture (site and building master plans).
 The comprehensive plan that resulted from this concentrated expertise will transform the State-supported Museum of the Cape Fear Historical Complex into the North Carolina Civil War & Reconstruction History Center.
 As such it will be the first state museum in the nation to provide an interpretation of the Civil War and Reconstruction from the perspective of an entire state.

 Before he enlisted in the Civil War, Grey Little Brown was a farmer and teacher in Edgecombe County.
 After the war, he returned to farming and teaching.